AppPlatform-Templates/supervisord-appplatform/README.md

 doctl apps create --spec .do/app.yaml
 ```

-### Deploy Your Own Fork

-1. Fork this repository to your GitHub account
-2. Update `.do/app.yaml` to point to your fork
-3. Deploy using `doctl apps create --spec .do/app.yaml`
+**To customize**: Fork this repo, update the repo reference in your chosen template (`.do/` folder) to point to your fork, then deploy.

 ## Local Development